-Health information is any personal information about a person's physical or mental health or disability or provision of health services to them.
-It also includes genetic information that is or could be predictive of the health of a person and any personal information that was collected to provide, or in providing, a health service or in connection with donation of body parts, organs or body substances.
+Health information is any personal information or an opinion about a person's physical or mental health or disability or provision of health services to them.
+It also includes genetic information that is or could be predictive of the health of a person and any personal information that was collected to provide, or in providing, a health service or in connection with donation of body parts, organs or body substances (section 6 of the HRIP Act).

-2.2 Exclusions from the definition
+Exclusions from the definition